realtimeradio/rcf_design/docs/40-Design.md

 Once ADC sample streams for a polarization pair are received by a JESD204C receiver in the FPGA, they enter a signal processing pipeline which implements the following functions:

-1. Time stamping, where the time reference signals available to each FPGA are used to associate a precise timestamp with each ADC sample.
-This timestamp is used to label data which are transmitted to downstream processors, and is also used internally to ensure proper timekeeping in the delay and phase tracking system.
+1. Time stamping, where a counter which represents the telescope's time is used to associate a precise timestamp with each ADC sample.
+A telescope time (TT) counter is maintained on each FPGA and all are synchronized by the TS system [@ts-design].
+Timestamps is used to label data which are transmitted to downstream processors, and is also used internally to ensure proper timekeeping in the delay and phase tracking system.
 2. Coarse delay correction up to 81920 ADC sampled (up to 51.2 \textmu s at a sample rate of 1600 Msps).
 3. First-stage Polyphase Filter Bank (PFB) generating 256 channels, each 8.33 MHz wide and overlapping by a factor of $\frac{4}{3}$.
 4. Fine-Delay correction and phase-rotation, to allow the phase and delay of each signal path to be tracked as the sky rotates, and to allow small frequency shifts to be applied to each 8.33 MHz channel to allow potential compensation for any source Doppler shift.
 5. Four parallel second-stage filterbank pathways, generating channels at NC, AC, BC, and TC resolutions, and removing the $\frac{4}{3}$ overlap between channels.
-6. Requantization of output data to 4+4 bit complex resolution.
+6. Requantization of output data to 4+4 bit complex resolution, after multiplication by a frequency-dependent gain factor that can be used to compensate for analog gain slope.
 7. Packetization of data into a stream of UDP packets output to the SNW system over a pair of 25 GbE connections.
-8. Beamforming of TC data from 80 dishes, received via a 25GbE connection, to form 4 beams at 8+8 bit complex resolution.
-This data is transmitted back over 25 GbE to be summed by separate FPGAs in the beamformer rack (see Section \ref{sec:BeamformerRack})[^bf-fpgas].
+8. Beamforming of a frequency-subset of TC data from the 80 antennas which are serviced in the same equipment rack.
+These data are received via a 25GbE connection, and used to form 4 beams at 8+8 bit complex resolution.
+These data are transmitted back over 25 GbE to be summed by separate FPGAs in the beamformer rack (see Section \ref{sec:BeamformerRack})[^bf-fpgas].

 [^bf-fpgas]: The firmware running on the FPGAs in the beamformer rack simply receives data from multiple FPGAs, sums it without any further processing, and transmits (via SNW) to the PT system.
 The firmware running on these FPGAs is not discussed further here.